CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 # EC2
 Here you need to create an AMI, but because AMI are bounded in the regions they are created, they need to be copied across regions for disaster recovery purposes

+## EC2 instance stopping
+If you stopped an EBS-backed EC2 instance, the volume is preserved but the data in any attached Instance store volumes will be erased.
+Keep in mind that an EC2 instance has an underlying physical host computer.
+If the instance is stopped, AWS usually moves the instance to a new host computer.
+Your instance may stay on the same host computer if there are no problems with the host computer.
+In addition, its Elastic IP address is disassociated from the instance if it is an EC2-Classic instance.
+Otherwise, if it is an EC2-VPC instance, the Elastic IP address remains associated.

 ## Placement group
  Placements groups are the answer here, where "cluster" guarantees high network performance (correct answer), whereas "spread" would guarantee independent failures between instances.